-This is a useful technique for when you have more than one root cause analysis to conduct, as it can help you to identify the problems which are of more value / impact to the business.
+This is a useful technique for when you have more than one root cause analysis to conduct, as it can help you identify the problems of more value / impact to the business.

 Why would you use a root cause analysis?

-It is all too easy to find a short-term solution to a problem in a process, but over time these small fixes build up in both time and effort required to implement and then remedy.
+It is easy to find a short-term solution to a problem in a process, but over time, these small fixes build up in both time and effort required to implement and remedy.

 These short-term fixes are unsustainable and fail to get the most out of your people, systems, and materials – more specifically, eliminate / diminish the eight wastes of Lean.

 Continuous improvement / Kaizen philosophy centers around learning and achieving excellence in business processes and systems.

 With that in mind, the most obvious reasons to complete a root cause analysis are to save time and money for your organization.

 You have identified an issue in delivery for your customer; therefore, it pays to document the issue and then discuss and apply a remedy.

 Other reasons to complete a root cause analysis:

 - Data is the bedrock of the solution, not an ill-fitting narrative – meaning the solution’s quality is better, and more team members contribute to the event

 - Maximize your resources and cut down on wastage

-- Being proactive means you can anticipate future problems and apply solutions for one process to another, thus maximizing your efforts
+- Being proactive means you can anticipate future problems and apply solutions from one process to another, thus maximizing your efforts

 - Team involvement empowers your staff to identify future issues and actively seek out participation as they understand the root cause method and its benefits